The Sorceress' Revolt

 Kei Kai was astonishingly well-informed.
 Tanshi supposed that proved just how effective the salt smugglers’ information network was.

-Kei Kai sipped his sake and ate his food.
+Kei Kai sipped his rice wine and ate his food.
 “Ryū Gen is planning his next escapade, and I cannot interrupt that work at the moment.
 What will you do?
 You’re welcome to remain here as a guest for the time being.”

 “I’m going to Yunmeng Mountain.
 If Ko Biji has escaped, I should be able to meet her there.”